 The 5G System shall support allocating a Registration Area using a single TAI List which includes tracking areas of any NG-RAN nodes in the Registration Area for a UE.

-A single TAI dedicated to Non-3GPP access, the N3GPP TAI, is defined in a PLMN and applies within the PLMN:
+TAI(s) dedicated to Non-3GPP access may be defined in a PLMN and apply within thisPLMN: each Non-3GPP 5G AN (e.g. N3IWF / TNGF / W-AGF) is locally configured with its own (one) TAI whose value is provided (as in case of 3GPP access) to the AMF as part of the N2 Configuration procedure (see 23.502 [2] clause 4.2.7.1).

-When a UE registers with the network over the Non-3GPP access, the AMF allocates a registration area that only includes the N3GPP TAI to the UE
+When a UE registers with the network over a Non-3GPP access, the AMF allocates to the UE a registration area that only includes the TAI corresponding to the Non-3GPP 5G AN (e.g. N3IWF / TNGF / W-AGF) via which the UE registers to the 5GC. .
+This TAI corresponds to the value indicated by the Non-3GPP 5G AN as part of the N2 Configuration procedure.

+Different Non-3GPP 5G AN(s) supporting the same kind of access (e.g. different W-AGF(s)) may correspond to a different TAI (e.g. different W-AGF(s) may correspond to different set of slices)

+NOTE 0: Different Non-3GPP 5G AN types can thus support different sets of S-NSSAI(s).
+If different Non-3GPP 5G AN supporting the same kind of access (e.g. different N3IWF) can correspond to a different TAI a UE trying to reconnect over a different Non-3GPP 5G AN (a different N3IWF) after the failure of an initial Non-3GPP 5G AN (initial N3IWF) can issue a Service Request outside of its registration area.

 When generating the TAI list, the AMF shall include only TAIs that are applicable on the access type (i.e. 3GPP access or Non-3GPP access) where the TAI list is sent.

 NOTE 1: To prevent extra signalling load resulting from Mobility Registration Update occurring at every RAT change, it is preferable to avoid generating a RAT-specific TAI list for a UE supporting more than one RAT.